 Penrith trumpeter, Geoff Bartholomew, has composed a fanfare for 1 to 100 brass players to play.
 Please volunteer to join him by sending us an email.
 There will be a scheduled massed performance, but also music and stand available for impromptu performances during the day.
 Sheet music is available on the Another Waynwright Day Facebook event page.

-Brathay Trust, Creative Sculpture and Art.
-A more modern take on young people we work with from the city bringing their knowledge, culture and creativity to combine it with the stunning environment of the Lakeland Fells to create urban countryside art
+Join Brathay Trust, Creative Sculpture and Art and meet Tim Farron as well.
+A more modern take on young people they work with from the city bringing their knowledge, culture and creativity to combine it with the stunning environment of the Lakeland Fells to create urban countryside art.

 Join Emma, Amy’s mother, on Robinson, Anne and Tim on Great Gable or another Emma on Walla Crag.
 Bring along your homemade and plastic free delights and share with others at the top!
 Vegan cakes are the theme for Walla Crag.